Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Dataset Details

 Each individual in the dataset is assigned four attributes: birth year, death year, major, and university.
 The dataset contains 3,000 individuals in total.
 Among them, 1,000 are kept as the \textbf{unknown} subset, while the remaining 2,000 individuals are trained during a CPT stage.
 Within the CPT subset, 1,000 individuals are reserved for building the test sets, and the other 1,000 are used as \textbf{known} knowledge to construct the training data.
 The detailed procedures for constructing names, attributes, and reasoning tasks are described below.

 \paragraph{Names} The first name and last name of each individual are selected from separate pools and are ensured to be unique.
-For first names, we use 3,000 English names with an equal split between male and female names (this affects the use of gendered pronouns in reasoning tasks).
-For last names, we select 250 Chinese surnames , which are then randomly paired with the first names in a balanced manner.
+For first names, we use 3,000 English names from the UCI Machine Learning Repository dataset\footnote{\url{https://archive.ics.uci.edu/dataset/591/gender+by+name}, which is under CC BY 4.0 license and could be used for any purpose.}, with an equal split between male and female names (this affects the use of gendered pronouns in reasoning tasks).
+For last names, we select 250 Chinese surnames from a GitHub repository\footnote{\url{https://github.com/smashew/NameDatabases/}, which is under `The Unlicense' that allows anyone to use for free.} , which are then randomly paired with the first names in a balanced manner.
 This random combination of English first names and Chinese last names is designed to generate synthetic individuals that minimize overlap with real-world knowledge already known to language models.

 \paragraph{Attributes} The birth year of each synthetic individual is a random integer between 1800 and 1980.
 The death year is randomly assigned within the range of $birth\_year + 30$ to $min(2020, birth\_year + 100)$, ensuring realistic lifespans.
 The major and university attributes are based on real-world entities.
 There are 50 universities in total, distributed across 10 countries (5 universities per country).
 There are also 50 majors, categorized into 10 broad fields (5 majors per field), e.g., Computer Science → Engineering.